UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 The resulting graphs showed that the predicted volumes track the real volumes quite closely and based on the error bars <br/>
 there seems to be no significant difference between the predicted and real tumor volumes (although a proper significance test <br/>
-was not done to confrm this).
-Nonetheless it is important to note that it seems that applying one of the correction methods <br/>
+was not done to confirm this).
+Nonetheless, it is important to note that it seems that applying one of the correction methods <br/>
 seems to increase the prediction precision. <br>

 <br>